Cognitive Processing Therapy

 Overview of Treatment

 Cognitive Processing Therapy (CPT) is a specialized psychological treatment for Post-Traumatic Stress Disorder (PTSD).
-This therapy combines principles of cognitive-behavioral therapy, aiming to help patients reprocess and understand traumatic experiences, thereby alleviating symptoms and restoring daily functioning.
+This therapy combines principles of cognitive-behavioral therapy aimed at helping patients reprocess and understand traumatic experiences, thereby alleviating symptoms and restoring daily functioning.

 This therapy is typically conducted by trained clinical psychologists, with a standard course lasting 12 weeks, involving weekly sessions of approximately 60 to 90 minutes each.
 The core of CPT involves helping patients identify and challenge negative thought patterns related to trauma, reducing their impact on emotions and behaviors.